Yang makes first start in majors; Rangers beat Twins 3-1

 Mitch Garver homered for Minnesota’s lone run.

+“We didn’t create enough when we needed to,” Baldelli said.
+“We got some guys on.
+We had a few good at-bats and on a night like this when we have a right-handed hitting lineup out there and we’ve got a chance to face a bunch of lefties, we expect more from ourselves in a lot of these at-bats.”

-Yang, 33, won the regular-season MVP and Korean Series MVP in 2017, leading the Kia Tigers to the KBO championship.
+Yang won the regular-season MVP and Korean Series MVP in 2017, leading the Kia Tigers to the KBO championship.
 He was a two-time ERA leader in the league and twice won the Choi Dong-won award, the Korean equivalent to the Cy Young award.

 The Gwangju, South Korea native signed a non-roster contract with Texas in February.